 Katherine Hume is our leader in the musical life of St. Hilda's.
-Our choir is active September through June, with practices every Thursday night from 7:00 -9:00 pm, and the choir sings at the 10 am Sunday Service.
+Our choir is active September through June, with practices every Thursday afternoon from 1:00 - 3:00 P.M. and the choir sings at the 10 am Sunday Service.
 If you love to sing and enjoy the company of a fun group of people - and contributing greatly to the Sunday experience - please consider joining our choir.

 We sing a mixture of classic and contemporary hymns.
 We use the hymnals Common Praise (1998) and Songs for a Gospel People (1987) but we also sing hymns from the traditions, sometimes amending the words to make them more inclusive and contemporary.